AymoneKouame/google-cloud-data-storage/README.md

 # Functions in the 'gc_data_storage' package.

 ## `save_data_to_bucket()`
-Function to copy data from the disk into the Workspace Bucket.
+Function to save data from the development environment or the disk into the Workspace Bucket.
 The default bucket in the All of US Researcher Workbench).
 The user is free to add their own default bucket `gs//yourbucketname` upon initiating the function.
 The package supports dataframes, plots and more.
 The inputs are as follows:

 **INPUTS**